doctordoomno/CTF-writeups/writeups/picoctf/web/notepad.md

 but **{% include "errors/" + error + ".html" ignore missing %} {% endif %}** this take ```error``` directly in path render it as html

-we need to make content input to appear here
+we need to make content input to here so

 # PLAN
-1.
+1.find a way to make input appear on ```error``` template 2.craft a payload that bypass filter "_" and " / " and put it after 128 character

+# TEST
+* make payload appear on error page